nicoalba/pyth-price-solana/README.md

         If these match, move on to Step 5.
 If they don't, see [Troubleshooting → Toolchain/PATH mismatch](#troubleshooting).

-5. Set your program ID:
+5. Generate and set your program ID:

     A program ID is your program's onchain address (pubkey) derived from: `target/deploy/pyth_demo-keypair.json`.
 It must match in *both*: